A Nation's Farewell: Remembering The Tragically Hip's Historic Finale - The JUNO Awards

 The Tragically Hip on the Red Carpet.
 2005 Juno Awards.
 April 3, 2005, Winnipeg, Manitoba.

 In May 2016, shortly after the news of Downie’s terminal cancer diagnosis sent shockwaves through the country, The Tragically Hip announced a cross-Canada tour which sold out in minutes.
-While the band refrained from explicitly calling the tour their last, the Man Machine Poem tour would be their final chapter together as a band.
+While the band refrained from explicitly calling the tour their last, the

-Kicking off July 22 in Victoria, British Columbia, the 10-city, 15-show Canadian arena tour culminated in Kingston, Ontario—the city where The Tragically Hip’s journey began.
+Kicking off July 22 in Victoria, British Columbia, the 10-city, 15-show Canadian arena tour culminated in Kingston, Ontario, the city where The Tragically Hip’s journey began.
 On August 20, over 6,700 individuals filled the K-Rock Centre while an additional 25,000 gathered in nearby Springer Market Square to watch a live feed of the concert.

 The atmosphere was electric as the crowd welcomed the band to the stage with an impromptu rendition of O’Canada.
 Downie, accompanied by his bandmates of over 30 years: guitarists Rob Baker and Paul Langlois, bassist Gord Sinclair and drummer Johnny Fay delivered a triumphal three-hour set featuring The Hip’s most classic songs.